zeroSteiner/rule-engine/docs/source/syntax.rst

 function can take two arguments and one or both can specify a default value and then be omitted when called.
 Functions do not support keyword arguments.

-Using the builtin ``split`` function as an example, it can be called with up to 3 arguments.
+Using the :ref:`builtin  split<builtin-function-split>` function as an example, it can be called with up to 3 arguments.
 The first is required while the second two are optional.
 The ``split`` symbol requires the ``$`` prefix to access the builtin value.

 .. code-block::